 - A slide show, provided by WebMD, clarifying what the different parts of the brain do, how the nervous system functions, and how the two are interconnected.

 - And lastly, a fun way to visualize electrical brain activity can be found at the Glass Brain project, where you can visualize the electrical activity of the brain!
-View a high-quality ‘fly-through’ here.
+Here is some more information.

 - As a point of interest, scientists have begun to research and explain what the feeling of Deja-Vu is, and how it is manifested in the brain.

 What Are Neurons, Synapses, Nerual Networks, and Bio-Photons?

 Neurons, Synapses, and Neural Networks